18F/handbook/_pages/travel-and-leave/leave.md

 - AWS schedules are automatically factored into HR Links timekeeping
 - ETAMS/reconciliation is no longer needed because time off requests and time cards are linked in HR Links
 - Leave Without Pay (LWOP) can be requested in HR Links
-- Court leave can be requested in HR Links; this was not a feature in Aloha
+- Court leave can be requested in HR Links;
 - Clicking Absence/OT history shows all requests
-- Aloha is now in read-only mode; your time off history can be found there
 - HRLinks does not always reflect accurate leave balances, it is recommended to track your leave outside of the official record in addition to submitting your leave in HRLinks.
 [Federalretirement.net](https://www.federalretirement.net/leave-record.htm) has an easy to use spreadsheet that employees may use as a back up to HRLinks.

 ## Leave